It advocates eating meat and virtually cutting out everything that comes packaged in a bag, box, plastic container or tin.

 Instead, that person could end up switching to the consumption of a higher fat diet, thus negatively affecting his/her cholesterol levels.

 When you look at how some of our ancestors ate, the “protein intake issue” becomes even murkier.
 This is because the meats our ancestors consumed weren’t always of the lean cut that many people seem to think they were.

-In a recently published collection of essays, “Ice Age Hunters of the Rocky Mountains”, we see that some of the animals that the hunter-gatherers of the North American had a thick layer of subcutaneous fat.
+In the book, “Ice Age Hunters of the Rocky Mountains,” by famed archaeologist Dr. Dennis Stanford, it is mentioned that some of the animals that the hunter-gatherers of the North American had a thick layer of subcutaneous fat.
 These animals included bison, mammoth, mountain sheep and some species of bears and wild pigs.

 If you are concerned about paleo allowing you to eat too much protein, you may find it useful to tweak things a bit and consume less protein.

 Dr. Joseph Mercola, owner of one of the largest health sites on the net feels that more often than not, each person needs no more than one-half gram per pound of lean body weight.
-To have your lean body weight calculated, check in with your physician/local health center or you can get one of these nifty DIY body mass index (BMI) calculators.
+To have your lean body weight calculated, check in with your physician/local health center or you can get one of these nifty DIY body fat calculators.